Parameter-free prediction of irradiation defect structures in tungsten at room temperature using stochastic cluster dynamics: Physical model of irradiation damage

 \subsection{Experimental}

-The experiments have been designed to prioritize validation and facilitate comparison with the model predictions.
-Specifically, experimental and simulation conditions are harmonized by taking into consideration the following points: \begin{enumerate} \item Material microstructure: the coefficients $k_c^2$ shown in the second term in the r.h.s.~of Fig.\ \ref{fig:big-slide}, known as \emph{sink strengths}, are difficult to calculate and subject to a large degree of empiricism \cite{malerba2007object}.
-Using well-annealed, high-purity single crystals avoids the presence of grain boundaries, dislocations, and precipitates, typically the most potent defect sinks found in crystalline materials. \item Irradiation temperature: the irradiations were conducted at 290 K, which is below the Stage III temperature below which there is no vacancy mobility \cite{anand1978recovery,nambissan1992positron}.
-This leaves single self-interstitial atoms (SIA) and di-interstitials as the sole mobile species in the system \cite{dicarlo1969stage,KEYS1970260,anand1978recovery,seidman1979point,wilson1980situ}, which simplifies the kinetics in the simulations. \item Irradiation with high-energy W self-ions ensures sufficient penetration to isolate the high-damage region of the specimen from its front and back surfaces, eliminating spurious local effects resulting from undue proximity of defects to the free surfaces.
-As well, implanting with W self-ions eliminates potential chemical interactions between the ions and the host lattice. \end{enumerate} The experimental data were acquired using X-ray diffuse scattering (XRDS) \cite{schwendeman2025integral}, which can probe macroscopic volumes and thus isolate the irradiated samples from surface effects, as is often the case in TEM foils \cite{ZHENG2020162}.
-As well, XRDS provides a higher defect size sensitivity, resolving defects as small as 0.5 nm (tens of atoms, well below typial TEM resolution limits) and can distinguish between defect types, i.e., vacancies and self-interstitials and clusters thereof, adding an extra opportunity for comparison with defect evolution models.
-However, note that, due to resolution disparities, XRDS does not necessarily capture equal numbers of vacancies and self-interstitials in the clusters.
-This is again an opportunity for verification of the model predictions with respect to the experimental cluster concentrations.
+The experiments have been designed to facilitate comparison with the modeling predictions by considering the following points: \begin{enumerate} \item Utilizing well-annealed, 99.999\% purity W single crystals precludes the presence of high-angle grain boundaries and minimizes the densities of both low-angle grain boundaries and intrinsic defects (e.g., dislocations and precipitates).
+These are typically the most potent defect sinks found in crystalline materials, and thus their absence simplifies the treatment of defect interactions.
+In addition, this eliminates the need to compute the coefficients $k_c^2$ shown in the third term in the r.h.s.~of Fig.\ \ref{fig:big-slide}, known as \emph{sink strengths}, which are often difficult to calculate and subject to a large degree of empiricism \cite{malerba2007object}. \item The irradiations were conducted at 290 K, which is below the Stage III temperature where vacancy mobility is effectively negligible. \cite{anand1978recovery,nambissan1992positron}.
+This leaves single self-interstitial atoms (SIA) and di-interstitials as the sole mobile species in the system \cite{dicarlo1969stage,KEYS1970260,anand1978recovery,seidman1979point,wilson1980situ}, which largely simplifies the defect kinetics in the simulations. \item Irradiation with 10.8 MeV W self-ions ensures sufficient penetration to isolate the high-damage region of the specimen from its front and back surfaces, thereby eliminating spurious local effects resulting from undue proximity of defects to the free surfaces.
+Moreover, implanting with W self-ions eliminates potential chemical interactions between the ions and the host lattice. \end{enumerate} The irradiation-induced defect cluster densities and size distributions were experimentally quantified using `integral' XRDS measurements \cite{schwendeman2025integral, Schwendeman_2026} around the surface-normal 110 Bragg reflection of the W single crystals.
+The analysis of these measurements is based on detailed modeling of the atomic structure and the lattice strain associated with irradiation-induced defects, as well as the diffuse scattering produced by statistical distributions of these defect clusters across macroscopic volumes of single crystals \cite{Dederichs_1971, Larson_1980, Ehrhart_1982, schwendeman2025integral, Schwendeman_dissertation, Schwendeman_2026}.
+Importantly, XRDS is distinguished by its ability to determine the densities of defect clusters with sizes below the typical resolution limits of TEM measurements \cite{Larson_1987, Olsen_2016}.
+In addition, due to the opposite signs of the long-range strain fields surrounding interstitial and vacancy-type defect clusters, XRDS can effectively extract separate size distributions for the two cluster types \cite{Larson_1987, Olsen_2016, Schwendeman_dissertation, Schwendeman_2026}.
+These two capabilities, in particular, provide a level of detail regarding the defect size distributions produced directly by the displacement cascades as well as the distinct defect clustering fractions, binding energies, and thermal mobilities of interstitial and vacancy clusters that enable direct comparison with SCD modeling predictions.